 DELIVERY MS Team

 Face-to-face, Distance

 learning, etc.

-USE OF INFORMATION Use of ICT in teaching, co ommunication with students.
+USE OF INFORMATION Use of ICT in teaching co ommunication with students

-AND
+AND Use of ICT in teaching, communication with students.

 COMMUNICATIONS

 TECHNOLOGY

+TECHNOLOGI

 TEACHING METHODS Activity Semester workload

 Lectures 39

 Study and analysis of 11

 bibliography

 Course total 50

-STUDENT ,
+STUDENT Course total 30

+PERFORMANCE Conclusive evaluation at the and of the connector

-PERFORMANCE Conclusive evaluation at the end of the semester.
+EVALUATION Conclusive evaluation at the end of the semester.

 EVALUATION Written tests are confined to requiring short answers

-and 'essays' of various le 1 0
+and 'essays' of various lengths.